rinman24/coimbra_chamber/README.rst

 Back to `Table of Contents`_

-1. From the repo directory; i.e., ucsd_ch
+1. From the repo directory; i.e., chamber
 ::

     $ python -m pytest tests/<your-test-name>.py -v --capture=no